-As Spain is starting to emerge from the economic downturn, now is perhaps the best time for expats pondering the move to take the plunge, and take full advantage of the buyers’ market.
-According to the Knight Frank Global House Price Index, although countries in the south of the euro zone remain at the bottom of the global house price table, the rate of decline in property prices is slowing down in Spain, so I expect a considerable rise in foreign buyers in 2014 while prices are still extremely low.
+As Spain is starting to emerge from the economic downturn, now is perhaps the best time for expats to ponder the move to take the plunge, and take full advantage of the buyers’ market.
+According to the Knight Frank Global House Price Index, although countries in the south of the eurozone remain at the bottom of the global house price table, the rate of decline in property prices is slowing down in Spain, so I expect a considerable rise in foreign buyers in 2014 while prices are still extremely low.

 The majority still see the Costa del Sol as the preferred destination for a holiday or family home, although people with a bigger budget have been choosing exclusive districts in Madrid, Barcelona and the Balearic Islands.

 Why choose Spain?

 As I said earlier, there are countless reasons why expats decide to leave the UK and make a life in Spain.
 As well as lifestyle choices, warmer climate and a reduced cost of living, Brits can take advantage of many financial benefits that they are unable to ‘back home.

 Firstly, the current Sterling-Euro exchange rate is also a big pull for expats.
 The European Central Bank announced this week that interest rates in the eurozone are to remain the same or slightly lower for a longer length of time in order to stimulate economic growth, benefitting Brits moving to Spain.
 The euro is now at 1,19 against the pound, which is far more appealing than the previous 1,03 low.

 Secondly, Brits who are thinking of retirement in the sun can become much more tax efficient by switching to a Qualifying Recognised Overseas Pension Scheme (QROPS).
 This means that as well as mitigating inheritance tax liabilities, pensions can be paid out in any chosen currency, along with numerous other advantages.